Faizul6/tinyml-keyword-spotting-nucleof401/README.md

 To make this truly production-ready, I plan to:
 1. Attach a physical I2S MEMS microphone directly to the STM32.
 2. Port the STFT feature extraction logic from Python into C so the STM32 can generate its own spectrograms.
-3. Use DMA (Direct Memory Access) for UART/I2S transfers so the CPU can calculate neural network layers while simultaneously listening to the next audio sample!
+3. Use of a better MCU for more computation processes.